“When the eyes say one thing, and the tongue another, a practiced man relies on the language of the first.”- Ralph Waldo Emerson

 Unlike remote work, people observe you closely as you work with them for 8-10 hours a day in a regular office space.
 You say a thousand words without saying anything just by your body language.

-Slouched posture may indicate a lack of confidence while standing upright with feet apart exhibit high confidence, authority, and self-assurance.
+A slouched posture may indicate a lack of confidence while standing upright with feet apart exhibits high confidence, authority, and self-assurance.
 A firm handshake can show high confidence and trust while a loose handshake can indicate uncertainty and nervousness.

-It’s likely that some of your signals or gestures might be misinterpreted by your coworkers in the workplace.
-In fact, you can even misread them while communicating with others.
+Some of your signals or gestures might likely be misinterpreted by your coworkers in the workplace.
+You can even misread them while communicating with others.

 If you think that your nonverbal communication skills are not strong and you tend to misread some signals from others then you are not alone in this.
 Some people are good at correctly interpreting signals from others because they have practiced consistently and mastered this skill.